matloff/TidyverseSkeptic/README.md

 ### Back to reality

-It is absolutely untenable to argue that
+Again, it is absolutely untenable to argue that

 ``` r
 mtcars %>%